yaml/yaml-spec/spec/1.2.2/spec.md

 [Tags] in a YAML stream must therefore be [presented] in a canonical way so that such comparison would yield the correct results.

+> If a node has itself as a descendant (via an alias), then determining the equality of that node is implementation-defined.

 : A YAML [processor] may treat equal [scalars] as if they were identical.